The Sleeping: Formation and initial run (2003–2012)

-Break-up, reunion and new album (2013–present)
+Break-up, reunion, and new album (2013–present)

 On January 5, 2012, the band announced their break-up to explore other opportunities.

-Following the bands disbanding, it was announced that Douglas Robinson had joined forces with Fullterton-based band Archives, before eventually changing their name to Night Verses, which Robinson would go on to perform on 3 of the bands releases before parting ways in 2017.
+Following the bands disbanding, it was announced that Douglas Robinson had joined forces with Fullterton-based band Archives, before eventually changing their name to Night Verses, which Robinson would go on to perform on 3 of the band's releases before parting ways in 2017.

-The band played what they billed as a one off reunion/final show at The Paramount in Huntington, NY featuring all members of the bands history with Reggie and the Full Effect, Folly, and Lux Courageous as the supporting acts.
+The band played what they billed as a one-off reunion/final show at The Paramount in Huntington, NY featuring all members of the band's history with Reggie and the Full Effect, Folly, and Lux Courageous as the supporting acts.
 Regarding a permanent reunion- Doug spoke about the potential of future shows by saying, "We aren't here planning The Sleeping's future.
 We are simply in the moment, and the moment is telling us to just play the hell out of this one show."

-Following 7 years of inactivity, the band announced a pair of reunion shows at Saint Vitus in Brooklyn, NY and Amityville Music Hall in Amityville, NY on February 17, 2023, and February 19th, 2023 respectively.
-At the Saint Vitus show, the band announced that they have reunited permanently with the original lineup and have recorded a new album with a new song titled “Tainted,” according to the show’s setlist debuting during the performance.
-The band has not yet announced a release date.
-During the second reunion show at Amityville Music Hall, Keym mentioned the band will not be releasing the album through a record label and the album would be crowd funded with more details coming.
+Following seven years of inactivity, the band announced a pair of reunion shows at Saint Vitus in Brooklyn, NY, and Amityville Music Hall in Amityville, NY, on February 17, 2023, and February 19, 2023, respectively.
+At the Saint Vitus show, the band announced that they had reunited permanently with the original lineup and have recorded a new album with a new song titled “Tainted,” according to the show's setlist, debuting during the performance.
+During the second reunion show at Amityville Music Hall, Keym mentioned the band would not be releasing the album through a record label and the album would be crowdfunded, with more details coming.

+On March 21, 2023, The Sleeping launched a Kickstarter campaign to fund their new album, “I Feel Like I'm Becoming a Ghost,” with an expected release date of July 28, 2023, and a pledge to deliver a digital version of the album to all backers two weeks early on July 14, 2023.
+After only 24 hours, the band raised over half of their $30,000 goal.
+With the help of over 500 backers, the campaign was fully funded on March 31, 2023.
+In celebration, the band released a new song from the album exclusive to Kickstarter backers titled, “OCD” on April 7, 2023.
+The album officially released on Spotify, Apple Music and other digital streaming services on August 18, 2023.